-As 2018 comes to a close, it’s exciting to reflect on this decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
+As we look ahead to 2019, it’s exciting to reflect on this decade as being on the precipice of the biggest evolution in cars since their inception more than a century ago.
 As autonomous and electric vehicles continue to gain traction, cars in the next decade may look quite different from the cars of the 2010s.

 Looking ahead, there are four high-level themes that will drive innovation in the automotive industry in 2019.

 Digital cockpit Enhancing the driving experience begins in the driver’s seat where the driver presides over a central command center, an integrated cockpit.

 Read the white paper to explore power options: System power architectures in body control modules.

 Vehicle electrificationGovernment regulations worldwide are challenging automakers to reconfigure and reimagine the powertrain to reduce emissions.
 A glimpse ahead in 2019, we can categorize the trends into on a three-part spectrum.

 Electrifyingmechanical componentsto enable hybrids.